OCSC Sailing

 OCSC SAILING was an accredited US SAILING Certification facility in Berkeley, California, located on San Francisco Bay.
 The name is an abbreviation for Olympic Circle Sailing Club, the Olympic Circle being a two nautical mile in diameter ring of racing buoys located directly outside the Berkeley Marina.
 (Note: There are several Olympic Circles around the country.
 They are used to conduct races as there are buoys at every 45 degrees on the circle, with one buoy at the center.)

 History

 Sailor Anthony Sandberg founded the club in 1979 on the Alameda Estuary.
 In 1980, Richard Jepsen joined Anthony as a partner in the business and they moved OCSC SAILING to the Berkeley Marina to take advantage of sailing conditions where 25-30 knot winds are typical.
+In March, 2020 the club was temporarily closed for the CoViD-19 pandemic and then in March, 2021 OCSC was closed and Inspire Sailing, owned by Leigh Hunt, took over their facilities.
+In the first quarter of 2023, Inspire Sailing merged with Modern Sailing School & Club of Sausalito, also owned by Leigh Hunt, to create a new entity named Modern Sailing.

 Sailing School

 Class offerings ranged from beginning sailing to celestial navigation and ocean passage making.
 All instructors were US Coast Guard licensed and US Sailing certified, and time on the water was supplemented with classroom instruction.
 In addition to the sailing school there was a club membership program which offers special classes and discounts on charter boat rentals to more than 1,100 members.
 Club members also could choose from a variety of seminars, lectures, movies, social events and adventure travel vacations that focused on the communal nature of sailing.